-Based on our review, which was not an audit, nothing has come to our attention which would cause us to believe the pro-forma financial information does not present fairly the financial position of the Company as at 30 June 2010, in accordance with the measurement and recognition requirements (but not all of the disclosure requirements) of applicable Accounting Standards and other mandatory professional reporting requirements in Australia as if the pro-forma transactions had occurred on that date.
+Based on our review, which was not an audit, nothing has come to our attention which would cause us to believe the pro-forma financial information does not present fairly the financial position of the Company as at 30 June 2010, in accordance with the measurement and recognition requirements (but not all of the disclosure requirements) of applicable Accounting Standards and other mandatory professional reporting requirements in Australia as if the proforma transactions had occurred on that date.

-5. Subsequent Events
+Subsequent Events

-Apart from the matters dealt with in this Report, and having regard to the scope of our Report, to the best of our knowledge and belief, no other material transactions or events outside of the ordinary business of the Company have come to our attention that would require comment on, or adjustment to, the information referred to in our Report or that would cause such information to be misleading or deceptive other than those detailed below:
+Apart from the matters dealt with in this Report, and having regard to the scope of our Report, to the best of our knowledge and belief, no other material transactions or events outside of the ordinary business of the Company have come to our attention that would require comment on, or adjustment to, the information referred to in our Report or that would cause such information to be misleading or deceptive other than those detailed below which have been reviewed:

-- Subsequent to 30 June 2010, the Company acquired 4,513,900 Brockman Resources Shares for approximately \$17.25 million. - Subsequent to 30 June 2010, the Company acquired 10,732,825 FerrAus Shares for approximately \$8.81 million. - on 17 September 2010, the Company raised approximately HK\$204.7 million by the issue of 178 million Shares.
+- Subsequent to 30 June 2010, the Company acquired 4,513,900 Brockman Resources Shares for approximately \$17.25 million. - Subsequent to 30 June 2010, the Company acquired 10,732,825 FerrAus Shares for approximately \$8.81 million.